coDeguZo/CLI-Songs/README.md

 This is CLI project that allows users to check out check out a vast discography of songs from many different artists!

+User Stories:
+  - I can view all the songs (User)
+  - I can see all the songs in my library (User)
+  - I can search for songs in my library by artist (User)
+  - I can search for songs in my library by title (User)
+  - I can add a song to my library (User)
+  - I can find the most popular song in my library (User)
+  - I can find the most popular song amongst all users (SongUser)

 ## Instructions

 1. Clone down this repo and cd into the directory